 - Head cold

-Symptoms of illness can vary in severity and can even be mild.
+Symptoms can vary in severity and can even be mild.
 Complications, such as pneumonia, are also possible.

 Range of illness severity

 The way the new coronavirus disease progresses can vary widely.
 Some people may have no symptoms or barely notice that they are ill.
 Others require intensive care in hospital.

 There are people who become infected without displaying any symptoms.
 They are unaware that they have become infected and can therefore pass on the new coronavirus to others without realising it.

 A significant majority of people who become infected experience a mild form of the disease.
 This means they experience mild symptoms for just a few days.

 In serious cases, the symptoms are mild at first, but deteriorate after around five to ten days.
 Patients may develop a persistent temperature, feel unwell and/or develop shortness of breath.
 This may lead to pneumonia.
 In such cases, the person requires hospital treatment, in many cases with supplemental oxygen.

 In serious cases, the illness generally lasts two to four weeks.
 With proper medical treatment, patients usually make a full recovery.
 However, they may still feel tired, short of breath and generally weak for a long time afterwards.
 Scientists currently assume that a person who has had COVID-19 is immune from renewed infection for a time, although it is unclear for how long.